- Bill Williamson, ESPN Oakland Raiders reporter

 If the Broncos can go on the road and take a game from a potential playoff opponent, it will serve as both a confidence-builder and a message to the rest of the AFC -- particularly coming from a Denver team that lost to Houston and New England earlier in the season.

 That was before the offense jelled with Manning and before the defense became one of the fiercest in the league.

 “We know good things can happen,” veteran receiver Brandon Stokley said.
 “But we also know we need to get better.
 That’s all this is about -- getting better.
 We are glad we won and we are glad we get another game closer to the playoffs with a win, but we know we can do so much better.”

 At this point, it is about the nuances of the game for a team that has been dominating on both sides of the ball during much of its winning streak.

 Most of the things Denver needs to work on after this game are on the offensive side.
 Sure, Oakland had a few explosive plays, but for the most part, the Denver defense continued its underrated run of excellence.

 What Manning and company will rue about this one were the red zone flops.
 It was un-Manning like.
 The team eased down the field but failed way too much near the goal line.

 “We will work on it,” said Manning, 36, who admitted he was tired on the short turnaround.
 “I think we will get it fixed.”

-Receiver Eric Decker, who was not part of the offense much of the past three games, had eight catches for 88 yards.
-Kicker Matt Prater, who missed four field goals in the previous three games, was a perfect 4-for-4 Thursday.
+Receiver Eric Decker, who was not part of the offense much the previous three games, had eight catches for 88 yards.
+Kicker Matt Prater, who missed four field goals in the previous three games, was a perfect 4-for-4 on Thursday.